 Dr Nigel Wood

 Nigel joined the Met Office in 1986, having just completed a degree in mathematics at Queens' College, Cambridge University.
 He was fortunate enough to then undertake a PhD, supervised jointly by Dr Paul Mason of the Met Office and Dr Alan Ibbetson of Reading University.
-The topic of his PhD was turbulent flow over three-dimensional hills, and the numerical model he developed as part of his PhD (BLASIUS) is still used within the Orography section of APP and elsewhere.
+The topic of his PhD was turbulent flow over three-dimensional hills, and the numerical model he developed as part of his PhD (BLASIUS) is still used within the Orography section of Atmospheric Processes and Parametrizations (APP) and elsewhere.

 In 1995/96 Nigel spent six months at Météo-France, working on MESO-NH, their non-hydrostatic mesoscale model.